 Colon: On the Caribbean side, Panama Canal transits start and end here.
 Highlights include the San Lorenzo and Portobello fortresses, the state-of-the art cruise port and the largest Free Trade Zone outside Hong Kong.
 This province not only offers historical sites and shopping, it is also a perfect place for nature activities such as snorkeling, diving and rainforest hiking within world-class birding areas.
 It is a relaxing spot to enjoy the Caribbean atmosphere.
 Colon province features the Panama Railroad and the lush tropical Isla Grande just off the coast.

-Panama Canal & Cruise Between The Seas: The earliest mention of a canal through Panama dates to 1534, the king of Spain commissioned a survey to discover a shorter route between Spain and Peru.
-But the first construction efforts didn’t begin for 349 years!
-After several failed attempts by others, the United States completed the present canal in 1913.
-It remains a vital link in world shipping.
-Transits of the 82-kilometer/51-mile canal can either be a full day or a shorter partial voyage.
-The Cruise Between the Seas is a seven-day cruise that explores the world of the Embera Indians, the wildlife and the ecosystem of the region.
-The cruise also includes a Panama Canal transit, Pearl Islands of San Telmo and Mogo Mogo; Chagres River; and Portobelo, founded by Christopher Columbus in 1597.
-There are opportunities to snorkel, swim, kayak and hike.
+Panama Canal & Cruise Between The Seas: The earliest mention of a canal through Panama dates to 1534 when the king of Spain commissioned a survey to discover a shorter route between Spain and Peru.
+But it took 349 years before the first unsuccessful efforts began.
+The 82-kilometer/51-mile canal was completed in 1913, and it remains a vital link in world shipping.
+The seven-day Cruise Between the Seas explores the traditional Embera culture, as well as the wildlife and the ecosystems of the region, and includes a passage through the canal.

 Suggested Panama Tour Itinerary

 Day 1: Panama City, Panama

 Founded in 1517, the city has long been an international crossroads.